Last Updated on

 - about 100-150 g/ 3.5-5.3 oz ladyfingers, as needed

 - Soak the gelatine leaves in cold water according to the packet's instructions (I soak mine for 8-10 minutes).

 - Clean the strawberries.
-Chop about ⅓ of the strawberries and set them aside.
+Chop about 1/3 of the strawberries and set them aside.
 Keep about 2 or 3 for decorating purposes, if you wish.
 Puree the rest of the strawberries together with the sugar.

 - Squeeze the gelatin gently to remove excess water.
 Place the gelatin leaves in a saucepan and dissolve over very low heat.
 Do not overheat the gelatin and do not let it start to boil.
 Dissolving the gelatin will take a very short time, not even a minute, so stay close and keep stirring.
 Take the saucepan off the heat and start mixing in the strawberry puree a very little at a time.
-Start by adding one tablespoon puree, incorporate it well, than add another tablespoon and so on.
-After adding about ⅓ of the puree you can start adding more than just one tablespoon at a time, but keep stirring well and continuously.
+Start by adding one tablespoon puree, incorporate it well, then add another tablespoon, and so on.
+After adding about 1/3 of the puree you can start adding more than just one tablespoon at a time but keep stirring well and continuously.

-- Whip 375 ml/ about 1⅔ cup of the heavy cream together with the vanilla sugar.
-Fill a little bit of it in a piping bag and pipe an edge on the bottom of a 18 cm/7-inch springform.
-Take the strawberry puree out of the fridge and fold in the chopped strawberries and the whipped cream.
-Fill the mousse into the prepared form and place in the fridge for at least 4 hours or until the strawberry mousse is set.
+- Whip 375 ml/ about 1 2/3 cup of the heavy cream together with the vanilla sugar.
+Fill a little bit of it in a piping bag and pipe an edge on the bottom of an 18 cm/7-inch springform.
+Take the strawberry puree out of the fridge and fold in the chopped strawberries you set aside before and the whipped cream.

+- Fill the mousse into the prepared form and place it in the fridge for at least 4 hours or until the strawberry mousse is set.

 - Whip the remaining heavy cream and decorate the cake.
-Slice the leftover strawberries and use to decorate the charlotte as well.
+Slice the leftover strawberries and use them to decorate the charlotte as well.